zehraimam02/zehraimam02/README.md

 ### 🌟 About Me
 I'm a passionate learner currently diving into web development.
 With a keen eye for design and detail, I aim to create intuitive and engaging user experiences.
-Areas of interest: UI/UX design, web design, and frontend development.
+Areas of interest: UI/UX design, web design and development.

 ### 👀 Interests
 - Coding and software development